Floating Cities: 90s-era Sci-fi Becomes Our Current Reality

 My way takes about 100x longer and costs vastly more money, but I’m out to write definitive deep-dives on the topics I cover — evergreen pieces that attempt to present an issue in a complete package that can remain relevant for years.
 I’m not a beat reporter churning out breaking news.
 I admire those who do this, but it’s just not my thing.
 Ultimately, I’m in this profession because I want to understand how things work — I like the challenge of trying to decode complex phenomena and movements.
 I’m in this for me.
 I’m just a traveler.

-Wade Shepard is the founder and editor of Vagabond Journey.
+I am the founder and editor of Vagabond Journey.
 He has been traveling the world since 1999, through 90 countries.
-He is the author of the book, Ghost Cities of China, and contributes to The Guardian, Forbes, Bloomberg, The Diplomat, the South China Morning Post, and other publications.
-Wade Shepard has written 3593 posts on Vagabond Journey.
+I am the author of the book, Ghost Cities of China, and contributes to The Guardian, Forbes, Bloomberg, The Diplomat, the South China Morning Post, and other publications.
+VBJ has written 3632 posts on Vagabond Journey.
 Contact the author.